mscook/SeqFindR/README.rst

 Installation (possibly painful)
 -------------------------------

-If you are a member of the Beatson Group you'll already have SeqFindR in your
+If you are a member of the Beatson Group you'll already have SeqFindr in your
 $PATH on barrine.
-You do not need to install SeqFindR.
-UQ based researchers should email me (m.stantoncook@gmail.com) for the location of SeqFindR.
+You do not need to install SeqFindr.
+UQ based researchers should email me (m.stantoncook@gmail.com) for the location of SeqFindr.

 Option 1a (with root/admin)::

-    $ pip install SeqFindR
+    $ pip install SeqFindr

 Option 1b (as a standard user)::

-    $ pip install SeqFindR --user
+    $ pip install SeqFindr --user

 This assumes you have pip installed (see `pip`_).
 The SciPy, NumPy and matplotlib installations will break if you are missing libraries such as